Dr. Will Rice

 B.S.
 Environmental and Natural Resource Economics and Policy, Clemson University

 Will is Assistant Professor of Outdoor Recreation and Wildland Management in the Parks, Tourism, and Recreation Program and Department of Society and Conservation at the University of Montana.
 His research seeks to provide wildland recreation managers with social science to improve the experiences of all visitors while preserving the ecosystems that support those experiences.
-This agenda focuses broadly on improving measurement and management of demand for recreational ecosystem services (e.g., physical, mental, and social wellbeing) in parks and protected areas.
-More specifically, he's interested in the personal and social outcomes demanded by wildland recreationists and developing innovative tools and measures that can be used by public land managers to ensure the sustainable attainment of these outcomes.
+This agenda focuses broadly on research concerning visitor use management in parks and protected areas.
+More specifically, he's interested in guiding innovation across conservation communication, wilderness management, recreation allocation, and the nexus of visitor use and health.

-Will's research has been featured in The New York Times, The Guardian, National Geographic, NPR's Science Friday, USA Today, and other international outlets.
-He has served as an invited lecturer in the endowed National Academy of Sciences Distinctive Voices lecture series and represented the outdoor recreation research community as an invited witness providing testimony in a 2022 congressional hearing on visitor use management in U.S. national parks.
+Will's research has been featured in The New York Times, The Guardian, National Geographic, NPR's Science Friday and Planet Money, USA Today, and other international outlets.
+He has served as an invited lecturer in the National Academy of Sciences Distinctive Voices lecture series and represented the outdoor recreation research community as an invited witness providing testimony in a 2022 bipartisan congressional hearing on visitor use management in U.S. national parks.

 Will previously served as a Directorate Fellow with the Alaska region of the U.S. Fish and Wildlife Service and as a trail crew member and ranger with the National Park Service in Wind Cave, Yellowstone, Cape Cod, the Missouri River, and Grand Canyon.
 In 2015, he became Clemson University's first recipient of the Udall Scholarship.

-Peter joins the Wildland and Recreation Management Research Lab as an M.S.
-Candidate in Parks, Tourism, and Recreation Management.
+Abi joins the Wildland and Recreation Management Research Lab as an Ph.D. student in Forest and Conservation Sciences.

 M.S.
 Student she/her

-Kelsey joins the Wildland and Recreation Management Research Lab as an M.S.
-Candidate in Parks, Tourism, and Recreation Management.
+Trevor joins the Wildland and Recreation Management Research Lab as a B.S. student in Parks, Tourism, and Recreation Management.

 Lolo